 Link to complete Field Trip and Ticketed Activities details

-3) Drop In Activities in Kane Hall.
+3) Drop In Activity in Kane Hall Lobby.
 Tickets are not needed and students can join these activities at any time during the session.

 - Problem Solving with Puzzles, Thank you to Math & Stuff in Seattle for providing this activity each year!